Cheersupzoo/simple-task-list-backend/Readme.md

   Navigate to `http://localhost:4000` for GraphQL Playground

 - Lint the project
+> using TSlint for linting
 ```
 npm run lint
 ```

 - Test the project
+> using JEST for testing
 ```
 npm run test
 ```